‘Venice once was dear,

 Another Venetian experience by boat is the Venetian lagoon which is a bay in the Adriatic sea where Venice is situated.
 Take a tour to explore small islands in the lagoon nearby.
 It would be a perfect option to take a rest from a noisy city center.
 Buy lace works on the Burano or visit the oldest church in Torcello.
 Burano is an island for fishermen and a good opportunity to have dinner with fresh fish.
 Another island, Murano, is well-known for its glasswork.

 Palazzo Cavalli-Franchetti is a neo-Gothic residence near Campo Santo Stefano.
 The façade is following the canons of Venetian Neo-Gothic.
 The palace was earlier divided between three families and now belongs to the Venetian Institute of Science, Letters, and Arts, which often hosts art events.
 Throughout its history, three branches of families lived there, and the style has been slightly changed from time to time for the aesthetical pleasing of the monarchs.

 An option for art lovers!
 Punta della Dogana is an art museum that hosts temporary exhibitions.
 The point was used earlier for docking and customs.
 There are two statues on the building holding a golden globe, on which Fortune stands.
 Those were constructed to show the supremacy of the Republic of Venice.
-When being restored, it saved some old imperfections.
-The restorer saw it as a symbol of past, present, and future combined.
+When restored, it saved some old imperfections.
+The restorer saw it as a symbol of the past, present, and future combined.

 12. Ponte de Chiodo